SpectralSequences/latex/spectralsequences/README.md

 Description: Print spectral sequence diagrams using pgf/tikz.

 See the file manual/spectralsequencesmanual.pdf for a manual.
 See the examples directory for a large number of example files.
-Email me at hood@mit.edu to submit bug reports, request new features, etc. The current development copy is hosted at https://github.com/hoodmane/spectralsequences.
+The current development copy is hosted at https://github.com/SpectralSequences/latex.
+Open an issue on the github issue tracker https://github.com/SpectralSequences/latex/issues/new to submit bug reports, request new features, etc.

 Changelog:
 ==========